 It Takes a Lot of Work to Make a Profit

 A skating pro shop can be a very difficult business to run at a profit, since the customer base is small and limited.
 Your pro shop will need to include a variety of skates for the various discipline styles, unless the shop is located in or near a specific sport facility (like a hockey rink or an aggressive skate park) with a built-in customer base.
 Many inline skaters also use quad skates, and vice-versa.
 So, if your shop caters to recreational skaters or is located in a public skating facility, try to have access to a variety of both inline and quad roller sports equipment.
 On the other hand, if your shop is near a beach, you may want to combine skate and surf products to broaden your market a bit.
 Or if the location is near a skate park, the product mix would be inline and skateboard equipment.
+Any private skate shop that offers services like maintenance, upgrade installations and custom skates has an advantage over the big retail sports outlets that usually do not have the staff or the time to provide these services.

 Each Customer is Your Sales Representative